Purii/react-native-approach-deviceorientation/README.md

 ...
 ```

-There’s no need to call this comparison manually, since `onLayout` gets triggered every single time the layout changes.
-I would recommend to add the value `isLandscape` to your state and propagate it down to its child components.
+I would recommend to add the value of `isLandscape` to your state and propagate it down to its child components.
 Or you use something more complex, like a global state or store ([Redux](https://github.com/rackt/redux),..).

 ## Example
 To run the example, follow these steps: